 When the bone tissue starts to deteriorate, this is known as a form of gum disease called Periodontitis.
 This happens when the byproducts of plaque attack the tissues that hold your teeth to the bone.
 The gums begin falling away from the teeth and form pockets in the gums which allows more plaque to collect below the gum line.
 When this occurs, the patient becomes more sensitive to hot and cold and the roots of the teeth are more vulnerable to decay.

 With severe periodontitis, a radical amount of gum tissue and bone tissue is lost.
 Usually, teeth lose more support as the disease continues to destroy the periodontal ligament and bone.
 Teeth become loose and may even need to be extracted.
 This causes difficulties in normal everyday chewing and biting habits.
 If advanced periodontal disease is left untreated, patients run the risk of other serious health problems.

 Periodontal diseases are infections of the gums which gradually lead to the destruction of the bone support around your natural teeth.
-These diseases effect more that 80% of Americans by the age of 45.
+These diseases affect more that 80% of Americans by the age of 45.

 Dental plaque is the primary cause of gum disease.
 Bacteria found in plaque produce enzymes and toxins which injure the gums.
 Injured gums turn red, swell and bleed easily.

 If this injury is prolonged, the gums separate from the teeth, causing pockets (spaces) to form.

 Plaque can also harden into a rough, porous substance known as calculus (tartar).

 This can occur both above and below the gum line.
 As periodontal diseases progress, the supporting gum tissue and bone that holds teeth in place deteriorate.

 If left untreated, this leads to tooth loss.
 Pain is usually not present until damage from this disease is very advanced.